SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 ---

-If you want, I can now:

-1. Remove the remaining frontend warnings (unused-vars and the react-hooks deps hint) and re-run `pnpm build` to produce a fully clean lint output.
-2. Add a compatibility controller mapping for `/api/trades/search` that forwards to `/api/dashboard/search`.
-3. Run the full backend test suite (`mvn -T1C test`) and create a CI-style report.

-Please tell me which follow-up you'd like me to perform next and I'll proceed.

 - Used a `Set` (specifically a `HashSet`to ensure each operator is unique and to provide fast lookup and insertion.
 This is important for operator registration, so user does not accidentally register the same operator multiple times and the parser can efficiently check available operators.
 - Created a new `RSQLParser` instance with the updated set of operators so it recognizes the new `=like=` operator.
 - Updated the RSQL visitor logic to handle the `=like=` operator and perform SQL `LIKE` queries using wildcards.